On the Electrostatic Interaction between Point Charges due to Dielectrical Shielding: The Electrostatic Forces

 we can rewrite the force equation as:

 Similarly, we get $f_2$ acting on charge $q_2$, which magnitude can be shown to be different from that of $f_1$ in general.
 This means the interaction between these two charges mediated by the dielectric slab is non-reciprocal.
+At first glance, this seems like a violation of Newton's third law, however it should be noted that not only are interactions between the point-charges but also there are interactions between the point-charges and the dielectric slab.
+A detail calculation, given in Supplementary Material Section 2, show that Newton's third law still holds.